We’re talking about the primary responsibilities of a pastor in this series intended to encourage and guide young men considering pastoral ministry.

 1 Timothy 3:1 says, “If anyone aspires to the office of overseer, he desires a noble task.”
 1 Timothy 5:17 says, “Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.”
 The word “elders” is another term for the office of pastor.
 To “rule well” is to oversee.
 Peter instructs pastors to “shepherd the flock of God that is among you, exercising oversight” (1 Peter 5:2).

 As an overseer, a pastor provides leadership to the church.
-He does this through his ministry of preaching and teaching.
+He does this first through his ministry of preaching and teaching.
 Pastors also give direction for the ministry and guide it as an organization.
 They make plans that reflect the church’s mission and lead the church in pursuing them.
 They equip and enlist people in various positions of responsibility.

 A pastor is often the person up front, leading the service when the church gathers for worship and instruction.
 He also oversees by protecting the church from false teaching, corrupting influences, and division.